supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 The Terms of use page shows a count of the users who have accepted and declined.
 These counts and who accepted/declined are stored for the life of the terms of use.

 1. In Microsoft Azure, within the **Identity Governance | Terms of use** page, locate the terms of use that was newly created.

-2. For a terms of use, select the numbers under **Accepted** or **Declined** to view the current state for users.
+    - For a terms of use, select the numbers under **Users accepted** or **Users declined** to view the current state for users.

     ![](./media/lab23-11.png)

-3. In this exercise you may not have any accepted or declined terms of use.
+2. In this exercise you may not have any accepted or declined terms of use.
 In this lab execution, since the **Accepted** value was selected.
 You can see the reported user information for those that have accepted the terms of use.

-4. On the **Terms of Use Consents** page select **Download** to download a consents report.
+3. On the **Terms of Use Consents** page select **Download** to download a consents report.

-5. On the **Identity Governance | Terms of Use** page, highlight **Testing terms of use** and select **View selected audit logs** to view the audit logs activity.
+4. On the **Identity Governance | Terms of Use** page, highlight **Testing terms of use** and select **View selected audit logs** to view the audit logs activity.

 ### Task 4: What terms of use looks like for users